 All the materials are and will forever be available for free.
 (But please do consider helping us out by making a donation!
 We do have operational costs and would also love to support efforts to translate our work into multiple languages.)

 Yes!
 Please share comments, photos, and videos on social media.
-See our TEACHERS page.
-(But please do not post images of minors without written consent from parents and guardians.
-See our BRAND MATERIALS for a print Student Photo Release Form.)
+(But please do not post images of minors without written consent from parents and guardians.)

 Have you ever seen an abacus?
-It just a set of rods with beads on it.
+It’s just a set of rods with beads.
 On a basic abacus each rod has ten beads which you slide to the top.
 But the idea is that when you do slide all ten beads to the top, you push them back down again and slide just one bead up on the next rod over.
 People have been using abaci for millennia for counting and doing arithmetic.

 But the amazing thing is, if you take this familiar idea and tweak it just a little, a whole new universe of amazing mathematics opens up to you.
 Instead of using beads and rods, draw dots and boxes.
 Instead of sliding beads, make them explode.
 Now you have… you got it… Exploding Dots!